Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 Who is responsible for car insurance during probate?

 The executor or personal representative of the estate is legally responsible for maintaining insurance on all vehicles that are part of the estate during probate.
-They should notify the insurer of their role, request a policy endorsement if necessary, and pay premiums from estate funds to ensure continuous coverage throughout the probate process.
+They should notify the insurer of their role, request a policy endorsement naming them as the insured if necessary, and pay premiums from estate funds to ensure continuous coverage.
+Depending on the state, probate can last anywhere from a few months to over a year, so maintaining coverage throughout the entire period is critical.

 Can I keep the deceased's car insurance policy in their name?

 Generally, no. Insurance policies are personal contracts tied to the individual policyholder.
 While the policy may remain technically active during a short transition period, insurers will not allow a deceased person to remain the named insured long-term.
-The policy must be transferred, reissued, or canceled and replaced with a new policy under the new owner's name.
+The policy must be transferred, reissued, or canceled and replaced with a new policy under the new owner's name as soon as the vehicle title is legally transferred.

 What happens to a car insurance refund when the policy is canceled after death?

-When a policy is canceled following the death of the policyholder, any unused prepaid premium is typically refunded on a pro-rated basis.
+When a policy is canceled following the death of the policyholder, any unused prepaid premium is typically refunded on a pro-rated basis — calculated based on the number of days remaining in the paid policy term.
 This refund is issued to the estate — not directly to family members — and becomes part of the estate's assets to be distributed according to the will or applicable state law.
+It's also worth asking the insurer to waive any early termination fees given the circumstances, as many will accommodate this.
+Expect the refund process to take approximately 2 to 6 weeks after cancellation is processed.

 Compare Car Insurance Rates in Ohio